fujitatomoya/ros_k8s/docs/Setup_Kubernetes_Cluster.md

 ## Container Network Interface (CNI)

 Before establish Kubernetes Cluster, there is important component to understand, which is Container Network Interface (CNI).
-This is really important for ROS with Kubernetes use case since CNI is the network interface to ROS application in container uses.
+This is really important for ROS with Kubernetes use case since CNI is the network interface to ROS application container uses.
 If inappropriate CNI plugin is bound to ROS application container, sometimes it fails to communicate via ROS network especially ROS 2 / DDS that uses **multicast** to endpoint discovery.

 ![Kubernetes CNI flannel example](./../images/K8s-CNI-diagram01.png)